aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 add_filter( 'jvm_richtext_icons_iconset_file', 'add_my_icons');
 `

+The icon config file can also be in fontello format since version 1.0.3.
+Have a look at: <https://fontello.com> to create your customized icon set.

 **Custom CSS file**
 By default the Font Awesome 4.7 CSS is loaded from: wp-content/plugins/jvm-richtext-insert-icons/dist/fa-4.7/font-awesome.min.css.
 You can load a custom CSS file for your icon set by calling a filter hook in your (child) theme functions.php.